Hyperthyroidism Diet: Foods to Avoid and Eat

 Are peanuts good for hyperthyroidism?

-Peanuts are rich in protein, healthy fats.
-It is abundant in selenium and zinc, which are suitable for your thyroid.
-Peanuts also have goitrogens, which can affect your thyroid if you overeat.
+Peanuts are rich in protein and healthy fats.
+It is rich in selenium and zinc, which are essential for your thyroid health.
+Peanuts also contain goitrogens, which can affect your thyroid if you consume excessive amounts.
 So, it’s vital to enjoy peanuts in moderation.
-Ask your doctor before incorporating peanuts into your diet chart for thyroid.
+Ask your doctor before incorporating peanuts into your diet if you have a thyroid condition.

 Is POHA suitable for hyperthyroidism?

 Eating a bowl of poha is a nutritious choice for a meal.
 It contains fibre, vitamins, and healthy fats.
 Poha is low in cholesterol and calories.
-Poha, rich in fibre and selenium, is an excellent thyroid treatment food.
-Include it in different recipes as it improves thyroid function.
+Poha (flattened rice) is not a rich source of selenium.
+Selenium is more abundant in nuts (especially Brazil nuts), seafood, and seeds.

 Is idli good for hyperthyroidism?